 All of our records are kept up to date so when a pupil is transferring between phases or to a new setting, we are able to provide all of the relevant information with regards to their special educational needs and how this is best supported/ the provision we have in place.
 We offer transition meetings to ensure key messages can be given to ensure the transition is as smooth as possible for the pupil.
 If there are external professionals supporting the pupil, we will seek their advice and input where this is needed to aid successful transition.
 Where a child has particularly complex needs, we may offer to support a phased transition or settling in days.
-All transition planning is completed with the involvement of the pupil, parents and new setting.
+All transition planning is completed with the involvement of the pupil, parents/ carer and new setting.

 For next phase transfer, we ensure early and timely transition planning to prepare the pupil as best as possible.
-Where a child has an EHC Plan, we ensure that the Local Authority know if they are leaving our school when this is not part of the usual phase transfer process.
+Where a pupil has an EHC Plan, we ensure that the Local Authority know if they are leaving our school when this is not part of the usual phase transfer process.

 For pupils joining our school, we also offer a carefully planned induction with familiarisation visits.
+Any SEN information provided for a pupil upon entry to the school will be used to ensure continuity in the provision offered.
 For Early Years pupils starting in our Reception classes, we complete a range of visits to include nursery/ pre-school, home and in school visits as well as providing thorough parent information through meetings and induction packs.